spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/airgap-install/airgap-install.md

 ---
-sidebar_label: "Airgap Resources"
+sidebar_label: "Airgap Installation"
-title: "Airgap Resources"
+title: "Airgap Installation"
-description: "Airgap installation resources for Palette."
+description: "Learn how to deploy self-hosted Palette in an airgapped environment."
 icon: ""
-sidebar_position: 10
 hide_table_of_contents: false
+sidebar_position: 0
-tags: ["palette", "self-hosted", "airgap"]
+tags: ["self-hosted", "enterprise", "airgap"]
 keywords: ["self-hosted", "enterprise"]
 ---

-You can install Palette in an airgapped environment.
+You can install Palette in an airgap VMware vSphere environment.
 An airgap environment lacks direct access to the internet and is intended for environments with strict security requirements.

 The installation process for an airgap environment is different due to the lack of internet access.
 Before the primary Palette installation steps, you must download the following artifacts.